-The most competitive industry in Britain in the professional, scientific and technical field with almost 550,000 active businesses in this industry and 86,000 new companies emerging every year.
-Despite the competitive nature of this field, the death rate for businesses in the industry remains just below the average at 11.3% but this adds up to 62,000 going out of business each year.
+The most competitive industry in Britain is the professional, scientific and technical field with almost 542,000 active businesses in this industry and 62,000 new companies emerging every year.
+Despite the competitive nature of this field, the death rate for businesses in the industry remains just below the average at 11.3% but this adds up to 61,000 going out of business each year.

 Things are also highly competitive in the construction industry, which has 389,000 active businesses with an impressive 10% death rate.
 While the transport and storage industry has the highest birth rate at 17.8% but also the highest death rate at 16.5%.

 At the regional level, almost 100,000 new businesses are born in London every year (15.9%) – by far the highest number of any region in the country.
 Bearing this in mind, it shouldn’t come as any surprise that the majority of business deaths also occur in London with 78,000 businesses in the capital going bust every year although they don’t have the highest death rate.

 Of course, this isn’t a new challenge for businesses but the nature of attracting customers has changed drastically over the past few decades and it’s clear many businesses are still struggling to make the most of new opportunities and overcome new challenges.

 A similar report conducted by Plusnet and Startups.co.uk lists attracting customers as the biggest challenge for small businesses in the UK.
 The same report found 58% of SMEs in the UK spend less than 10% of their revenue on marketing while 27% of small businesses feel their existing strategies are less effective than they hoped.

-The good news is there are a lot of opportunities for British SMEs who understand how to use digital marketing channels effectively –
+The good news is there are growing opportunities for British SMEs who understand how to use digital marketing channels effectively.

 Of course, these digital payment methods don’t come for free and merchant service providers don’t have the best history of looking after smaller businesses.
 Luckily, this has improved a lot in recent years so be sure to check out our guides and reviews on mobile card readers and the latest payment tech designed for SMEs.